srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_03-set-up-the-development-environment.md

     `Import-Module -Name AzureRM`

-    We will be providing detailed instructions for using the Azure PowerShell tools during the labs in this course, but if you want more information now, see [Getting started with Azure PowerShell](https://docs.microsoft.com/en-us/powershell/azure/get-started-azureps?view=azurermps-5.7.0)
+    If you want more information on using PowerShell, see [Getting started with Azure PowerShell](https://docs.microsoft.com/en-us/powershell/azure/get-started-azureps?view=azurermps-5.7.0)